defold/doc/docs/en/tutorials/grading.md

         float half_px_x = 0.5 / WIDTH; // <5>
         float half_px_y = 0.5 / HEIGHT;

-        // <6>
-        float r_offset = half_px_x + px.r / COLORS * (MAXCOLOR / COLORS);
+        float x_offset = half_px_x + px.r / COLORS * (MAXCOLOR / COLORS);
-        float g_offset = half_px_y + px.g * (MAXCOLOR / COLORS);
+        float y_offset = half_px_y + px.g * (MAXCOLOR / COLORS); // <6>

-        vec2 lut_pos = vec2(cell / COLORS + r_offset, g_offset); // <7>
+        vec2 lut_pos = vec2(cell / COLORS + x_offset, y_offset); // <7>

         vec4 graded_color = texture2D(lut, lut_pos); // <8>

         gl_FragColor = graded_color; // <9>
     }
     ```
-    1. Declare the sampler "lut" so we can use it.
+    1. Declare the sampler `lut`.
-    2. Constants for max color (15 since we start from 0), number of colors per channel and texture width and height.
+    2. Constants for max color (15 since we start from 0), number of colors per channel and lookup texture width and height.
-    3. Sample from the original texture (the off-screen buffer).
+    3. Sample from the original texture (the off-screen render target color buffer).
-    4. Which cell to read color from is based on the blue channel value.
+    4. Calculate which cell to read color from based on the blue channel value.
-    5. Half pixel offsets so we read from pixel centers.
+    5. Calculate half pixel offsets so we read from pixel centers.
     6. Calculate the X and Y offset on the texture based on original pixel red and green values.
     7. Calculate the final sample position on the lookup texture.
     8. Sample the color from the lookup texture.
     9. Set the color on the quad's texture to the sampled color.

-Since the lookup table just returns the same color value as we look up, the resulting look of the game is unaltered---as is:
+Currently, the lookup table texture just returns the same color values that we look up.
+That means that the game renders with its original coloring:

 ![world original look](images/grading/world_original.png)

-This looks fine, but there are problems in there that we can bring to the surface by adding a test texture widh some gradients to our game world.
-Look at this:
+So far things looks fine, but there is a problem lurking beneath the surface.
+Look what happens when we add a sprite with a gradient test texture:

 ![blue banding](images/grading/blue_banding.png)

-The blue gradient shows some serious banding.
+The blue gradient shows some really ugly banding.
 Why is that?

 ## Interpolating the blue channel

-The problem with the blue channel is that GL is unable to perform any interpolation when reading the color from the texture.
-We preselect a particular blue color value, select a cell from the texture and read from it.
-If the blue channel contains a value in the range `0.400`--`0.465` the result is the same, we sample from the same cell no matter what.
+The problem we see in the blue channel is that GL is unable to perform any interpolation when reading the color from the texture.
+We preselect a particular cell to read from based on the blue color value.
+For instance, if the blue channel contains a value anywhere in the range `0.400`--`0.465`, we sample from the same cell number 6.

 The solution to this problem is to implement the interpolation ourselves.
-If the lookup blue value is between two cells, we should sample from both of the cells and then mix the colors according to how close the lookup blue value is to the cell's blue value.
+If the blue value is in between two cells, we should sample from both of the cells and then mix the colors.

-We read from two cells:
+We should read from two cells:

 $$
 cell_{low} = \left \lfloor{B \times (N - 1)} \right \rfloor